-The processing equipment installed is able to process 225,000 barrels of stabilised crude oil per day at a maximum tank temperature of 60°C. The crude is then exported into a shuttle tanker at a rate of 7,000m³/h (1 million barrels per 24 hours).
+The processing equipment installed can process 225,000 barrels of stabilised crude oil per day at a maximum tank temperature of 60°C. The crude is then exported into a shuttle tanker at a rate of 7,000m³/h (one million barrels per 24 hours).

 The Bonga FPSO has a storage capacity of 324,233m³ (two million barrels of crude oil).
 The FPSO will also have a gas export facility of 150 million standard cubic feet per day.
 It can also carry 10,970m³ of diesel oil as well as 138,131m³ of water ballast.
 Its double bottom is laid out as sludge tanks.

 The product is pumped by 15 hydraulic submersible pumps supplied by Framo, each with a capacity of 1,500m³/h.
-The cargo and ballast control system is supplied by Nakakita Siesa Kusho.
+The cargo and ballast control system was supplied by Nakakita Siesa Kusho.

-The vessel’s power is derived from two diesel driven alternators, each with a capacity of 1,900kW at 1,000rpm.
-The engines are made by Wartsila and the AMG 630 S6 alternator is made by ABB.
+The vessel’s power is derived from two diesel driven AMG 630 S6 alternators, each with a capacity of 1,900kW at 1,000rpm.
 The machinery spaces are located under the accommodation deck.

-The bridge contains two satellite navigation systems supplied by Invsat.
+The bridge contains two satellite navigation systems.
 This breaks down into one Inmarsat B unit and one Inmarsat-C T T 30 20 C Saturn B. There is also a FR-2105 radar system.